 In the transfer from previous acts, the existing library provisions have lost their context.
 Consequently, inter alia the social function of the public library - which should form the basis for policy - is no longer defined.
 Until the turn of the century, the public library services saw a long period of continuity and stable growth.
 During that period, in actual practice there was social consensus as to the role and manifestation of the public library.
 The lack of a legal definition of the public library and its social function was, therefore, not seen as a loss.
-New and drastic developments have made it necessary to rethink and redefine the social function of the public library.
-The local decision-making process on the budgets for the public library services increasingly raises the question as to the shape of the social role of the public library.
+New and drastic developments have made it necessary to rethink and redefine the social function of the public library services increasingly raises the question as to the shape of the social role of the public library.
 The set-up of the digital library makes this issue all the more topical.
-Policy documents on library innovation have provided guidance in this respect, but those documents do not have any formal reference point.
+Policy documents do not have any formal reference point.